-Wesley Miller enters his first year as an assistant track coach at South Plains College after spending the past three years at Louisiana Tech University, where he served as the associate head coach.
+Wesley Miller enters his second year as an assistant track coach at South Plains College after spending the past three years at Louisiana Tech University, where he served as the associate head coach.

 Prior to his time at Louisiana Tech, Miller spent five seasons at Northwestern State as an assistant track and field coach.
 The San Antonio native joined the NSU staff in the 2011-12 season as a graduate assistant and spent most of the 2012-13 as a volunteer assistant.
 Miller was named assistant coach, specializing in jumps, in the fall of 2013.

 While with the Demons, Miller helped mold the Demon and Lady Demon jumpers into a formidable force in the Southland Conference, producing 41 All-SLC performers in jumps, including 17 Southland Conference champions, 12 runner-ups and 12 third-place finishers, ending a 6-year drought in jumping event titles prior to his arrival.

 During his five seasons guiding the Demons, no program had more combined male and female jumps titles, all SLC jumps performers or total points in the league.
 The Lady Demons won seven of the last eight triple jump titles, while the Demons have captured five of the last six triple jumps and five of the last six long jump titles.
 In total, NSU stood on the podium a total of 34 times at SLC Championships in the past four seasons, in those events alone, under Miller's guidance.

 He produced NSU's first Indoor All-American (in jumps or overall) in a decade with a fourth-place finish in the men's long jump at the 2014 National Championships, before adding another Indoor All-American in 2015 in the triple jump.
 Two-thousand sixteen saw his 3rd NCAA DI All-American honor with a seventh-place finish at the Outdoor Championships.